SRIDHARANC2002/Cloud-Novax/README.md

 # Conclusion

-This project combines parametric insurance, micro-insurance, and AI-based risk assessment to create a scalable protection system for gig workers.

-By integrating environmental monitoring, machine learning models, and automated claim processing, the platform ensures delivery workers remain financially protected against disruptions that affect their ability to work.
+Conclusion This concept is about bringing together the advantages of parametric insurance, micro, insurance, and AI, based risk assessment to produce a scalable worker protection system for gig workers.
+Environmental sensors, machine learning algorithms, and automatic claim handling have been combined to make the delivery workers a safe financially from any work disruption due to their inability to work.